 If there is an urgent need to transfer files to another firm before contacting clients, because there is a risk, for example, that an office will be repossessed and files removed by a landlord, you and/or the new firm will need to contact clients urgently and seek consent properly while taking steps, working together, to identify and manage conflicts.

 As a matter of good practice, you should also notify any former clients for whom you hold documents, such as leases or deeds.
 That may be an opportunity for them to collect such documents and reduce your future archiving cost.

 Try to deal with all client money before you close by, for instance, sending money to clients or others, paying disbursements, and billing for your outstanding costs.
 Any withdrawals must be in accordance with the Client Money Handling professional statement and the Client Money Protection Scheme Rules.
 Following the closure of the practice, you must deal promptly with any monies remaining in the client account, or received after your practice closes, in accordance with the Professional Statement.

 If you are holding client money for clients who cannot be traced and more than three years has passed since you received the money you can donate it to a registered charity https://www.rics.org/uk/upholding-professional-standards/standards-of-conduct/client-money/ .

 If another firm will be taking over the practice from you, you should seek consent from your clients to transfer client money to the new firm’s client account, or to another firm if the client chooses not to instruct your successor firm.

 When you close your firm, whether temporarily or permanently, you must ensure that all previous work is covered by appropriate and adequate professional indemnity cover.
-If you have professional indemnity insurer to provide this cover you should inform your insurer that you are closing your practice.

 If you are temporarily closing your firm, contact your insurance broker to explain the situation.